calliope-edu/Scratch-more-v3/README.md

-<h1 align="center">MicroBit More v2</h1>
+<h1 align="center">Calliope mini More v3</h1>

-> Full-functional extension of micro:bit for Scratch3
+> Full-functional extension of Calliope mini 3 for Scratch3

 This is an extension for [Scratch3 by MIT](https://scratch.mit.edu/).
-You can code using all sensors and pins on micro:bit with normal Scratch3 blocks on this app.
+You can code using all sensors and pins on Calliope mini with normal Scratch3 blocks on this app.

 ## What You Can Do With This Extension